mysterymath/lcc6502/C_Standard_Design_Implications.md

   a void pointer is cast to a function type; this should be suppressed in this case, since the pointers don't actually "exist".
 This complexity saves creating a special compiler form, which is even more complex.

-## TODO

-* [ ] Resolve all outstanding TODO's.
-* [ ] Ensure that all implementation-defined behaviors in the Appendix (A.6.3)
-      are defined.
-Reorder them according to the Appendix.
-* [ ] Group, reorder, and summarize the design implications by topic rather than by standard section.